incentivebeats/pso_pc-linux/resources/pso_pc-patcher/patches/README.md

 ### `pso_exe_server.toml`

 Patches all three `pso.exe` server-address slots to a custom hostname or IPv4 address.
+This is only tested and working against pso.exe files from Sylverant/Ragol and will likely not work against the base `pso.exe` from a fresh install.

 Verify: